The answers to your questions about HBF.

 For Script and Project Development, the selection committee consists of film industry professionals from across Latin America, Africa, Asia, the Middle East, and Europe, as well as IFFR programmers and IFFR Pro staff.
 All committee members have extensive knowledge of filmmaking and film funding processes.
 In every committee, different regions and perspectives are represented (i.e. producing, directing, scriptwriting, curating, etc.).

-For the HBF+Europe: Minority Co-production support, the committee assessing the projects consists of members from Europe and outside Europe, each with distinct and relevant expertise and experience within the film industry.
+For HBF+Europe: Minority Co-production support and HBF+Europe: Post-production support, the committee assessing the projects consists of members from Europe and outside Europe, each with distinct and relevant expertise and experience within the film industry.

 For NFF+HBF the collaborative programme with the Netherlands Film Fund, the selection committee consists of several staff members from the Netherlands Film Fund and the Hubert Bals Fund.